—on land and place identity

-In 2015, together with 4 other female artist she did a residency and installation at Oficinal Cultural Oswald de Andrade blurring the notions of authorship.
+In 2015, together with four other female artist she did a residency and installation at Oficinal Cultural Oswald de Andrade blurring the notions of authorship.

-From 2013-2017 she run the art-space .Aurora, locate at São Paulo historical center, promoting public activities.
+From 2013-2017, she ran the art-space .Aurora, locate at São Paulo’s historical center, promoting public activities.
 The group won 3 state prizes for Independent Art Spaces.

 Looking for ancient trails in the U.S. led her to work with the sacred geography of New Mexico for her site-specific installations at Pecos National Park (2016).
 In 2017, she constructed a permanent earth-work at Burnside Farm (Detroit), creating a 'navel' for the land.
 In the spring of 2018, she began working with Tewa Women United, a group of indigenous women from Northern New Mexico, as part of Santa Fe Art Institute's Equal Justice Residency.

-Bel Falleiros currently live and work in upstate New York, rural Virginia and São Paulo.
+Bel Falleiros currently lives and works in upstate New York, rural Virginia and São Paulo.

 —past, future and ongoing

 - 2020 Fellow at Socrates Sculpture Park to construct a site specific sculpture for the show Monuments Now, (opening in October) in Queens, New York.

 - Subversive Kin show at The Clemente, (opening in September) in Manhattan, New York.